byronka/minum/docs/perf_data/datestamp_perf.md

 ---------------------------------------------------------------------

 It was my impression that getting the current date and time might slow down the HTTP response a bit, so I ran an experiment.
-The following code took 686 milliseconds to run.
+The following code took 686 milliseconds to run in a million loops, so it is crunching about 1.5 million times per second.
 I am therefore not concerned with its performance.

 ```java